tetsuo/tetsuo.github.io/articles/move.md

 ## Referential transparency

 In this framework, every Haskell expression corresponds to a mathematical object.
 For example, both `fib 1` and `5 - 4` _denote_ the same value: 1.
-This may sound simple, but it's actually the cornerstone of something called **referential transparency**, meaning that any expression can be replaced by its corresponding value without altering the overall behavior of the program.
+While it sounds simple, this is the cornerstone of **referential transparency**, meaning that any expression can be replaced by its corresponding value without altering the overall behavior of the program.

 To illustrate referential transparency, consider a simple addition function first.

 It is fully referentially transparent because it always returns a value based solely on its inputs.
 Contrast this with a division function:

 ```haskell
 > 10 `div` 2